killingbear999/ICLSTM/README.md

 * CSTR_data_generation.py is used to generate training data </br>
 * icrnn.py, lstm.py, iclstm.py, cnn1d.py, rescnn1d.py, icnn.py are deep learning models built using Tensorflow Keras </br>
 * results_summary.py is used to analyse model performance </br>
-* mpc.py is used to embed deep learning model into mpc and compute runtime </br>
+* mpc.py is used to incorporate deep learning model into mpc and compute runtime </br>
 * CSTR_data_testing.ipynb was used in model design and model evaluation during the experimental process